 Decreased values (hypochromic)

-- MCHC: RBC swelling with storage, hypernatremia, hyperglycemia, other causes of hyperosmolality (see MCV).
+- MCHC/CHCM: RBC swelling with storage and causes of hyperosmolality such as hypernatremia, hyperglycemia (see MCV).
 This is the most common cause of a low MCHC and is usually seen with an increased MCV (may not always be above the reference interval).
 The CHCM will also be low in this setting.